This course may be taken prior to or during the same term.

 The master’s degree in College Student Affairs Administration is a 42 hour program designed to be completed in two years.
 The program includes a professional core plus opportunities to choose appropriate advisor approved electives.
 At least six hours of internship experience is included in the professional core.
 Internships are available in a wide variety of student affairs and student service areas.
 Students are encouraged to seek at least one internship experience away from the UWF campus.

 A quality academic program is enhanced by the opportunity for pre-professional work experience.
 A number of students in the program will have the opportunity for significant and meaningful work responsibilities that will translate directly into powerful résumés.
-Various student service areas of The University of West Florida offer several compensated assistantships including: the Office of the Dean of Students, residence life facilities and programs, student union operations and management, student activities and campus programming, Greek affairs, recreation facilities and programs, orientation, admissions, academic advising, and career services.
+Various student service areas of The University of West Florida offer several compensated assistantships including: the Office of the Dean of Students, residence life facilities and programs, student union operations and management, student activities and campus programming, Greek affairs, recreation facilities and programs, service, citizenship and career services.

 In addition to the University graduate admission requirements described in the Admissions section of the catalog, the department bases decisions for regular